 Biomedical engineering applies engineering principles to design challenges faced by the medical and life science communities.
-The College of Engineering offers a Bachelor of Science degree in Biomedical Engineering.
+The Carl R. Ice College of Engineering offers a Bachelor of Science degree in biomedical engineering.
 Two different areas of emphasis are initially available that take advantage of the strengths of existing faculty and their research programs: biomedical sensors and devices and biomedical computation.

 A number of current faculty have extensive biomedical engineering backgrounds, having taught biomedical courses and served as investigators on numerous biomedical research grants, which includes the following:

-- Dr. Punit Prakash, assistant professor; director of the Biomedical Computing and Devices Lab
+- Punit Prakash, associate professor; director of the Biomedical Computing and Devices Lab

-- Dr. David Thompson, assistant professor; research includes brain-computer interfaces and medical devices
+- David Thompson, assistant professor; research includes brain-computer interfaces and medical devices

-- Dr. Caterina Scoglio, professor; director of the Network Science and Engineering Group
+- Caterina Scoglio, professor; director of the Network Science and Engineering Group

-- Affiliate faculty from ECE and other College of Engineering departments
+- Affiliate faculty from ECE and other K-State engineering departments

 Curriculum and Emphasis Areas

-This 133 credit hour curriculum (pdf) consists of the following:
+The 133 credit hour curriculum consists of the following:

 - 37 credits of biomedical engineering core courses